 Just because you were wrongfully convicted doesn’t mean you need to stop fighting.
 As the defendant, you can make a motion asking the judge to overturn a jury’s guilty verdict and enter a verdict of not guilty.
 You can also move for a new trial – where you ask the judge to declare a mistrial, set aside the jury’s verdict, and start the trial over.
 You also have the option of appealing or seeking a writ, asking a higher court to reverse your conviction.

 Whatever decision you choose to make, it’s important to have an experienced defense attorney by your side.
-At The Koffel Law Firm, our Columbus criminal defense lawyers have over 8,000 cases under our belt.
+At Koffel Brininger Nesbitt, our Columbus criminal defense lawyers have over 8,000 cases under our belt.
 Our experience allows us to work with you to maximize your legal outcome.
 Contact us today through our website, or call us at (614) 675-4845.
 Wrongful convictions are terrible things, so let our defense attorneys fight for your rights in court.